 For the top destinations for forest holidays in the UK, keep reading!

 Forest holidays are the perfect way to get out into the stunning British countryside with the whole family.
 Celebrate International Forest Day on March 21st with a wide range of outdoor activities.
 What better way to enjoy weekend getaways in 2023 than by planning an escape to a stunning forest location?
 When it comes to forest holidays, UK forests take some beating.
 Perfect for a weekend getaway or fun things to do in half term, there are numerous opportunities to escape into stunning woodland.

 The British Isles are filled with areas of natural beauty.
-Whether you’re exploring the wilds of the Scottish Highlands, the stunning, rugged beauty of the Snowdonia National Park, or you have your eye on the incomparable beauty of the countryside in the Republic of Ireland, you will not be disappointed by what you find.
+Whether you’re exploring the wilds of the Scottish Highlands, the rugged beauty of the Snowdonia National Park, or the countryside in Ireland, you won’t be disappointed.
 With national parks and famous forests to explore, you can lose yourself in some truly magical places.

 English forest holidays: Forest of Dean

-When it comes to forest holidays, Forest of Dean in the West Country is a great starting point.
-When looking for somewhere to stay in the Forest of Dean, cabins like this rental with a hot tub is perfect for a quiet getaway.
-One of the best forests in England for a getaway and set in the idyllic county of Gloucestershire, the Forest of Dean has numerous trails winding through beautiful ancient woodland.
-With oak trees, beech trees, larches, and chestnuts as far as the eye can see, it is hard to believe this peaceful spot was once a hub for industry, with collieries and tree-felling a central part of life in the area.
-Now, this forest is one of the few places in the UK with wild boar freely roaming!
+When it comes to forest holidays, the Forest of Dean in the West Country is a great starting point.
+Plan a stay in a Forest of Dean cabin rental with a hot tub for a quiet getaway.
+Set in the idyllic county of Gloucestershire, the Forest of Dean has numerous trails winding through beautiful ancient woodland.
+With oak trees, beech, larches, and chestnuts as far as the eye can see, it is hard to believe this peaceful spot was once a hub of industry.
+Now, this is one of the few places in the UK where wild boars roam freely!

 Forest holidays in the Lake District: Grizedale Forest, Cumbria

 Normally when we talk about Lake District holidays, we think of Lake Windemere, hill walking, and incredible views and vistas.
 However, the beautiful Grizedale Forest is well worth the visit.
-Nestled in between Lake Windemere and Lake Coniston, there are lots of beautiful walks, and trails perfect for mountain biking with lake views.
-Grizedale Forest is perfect for wildlife enthusiasts with roe deer and red kites frequently spotted, as are barn owls and buzzards.
+Nestled between Lake Windemere and Lake Coniston, there are beautiful walks, and trails perfect for mountain biking.
+Grizedale Forest is perfect for wildlife enthusiasts.
+You’ll spot roe deer and red as well as barn owls and buzzards.
 Grizedale Forest is also the only place with indigenous red deer in England.
-For a unique Lake District camping holiday, consider this dome close to Grizedale.
+For a unique Lake District camping holiday, consider this eco-pod close to Grizedale.

 Explore Rothiemurchus Forest in the Cairngorms, Scotland

-The Scottish Highlands are undeniably one of the most stunning regions in the UK, if not the whole of the British Isles, and the Cairngorms National Park in the East Highlands are a fabulous place to enjoy the great outdoors.
-When staying in the Cairngorms, camping yurts and glamping pods offer a unique way to experience this secluded part of the world.
-Rothiemurchus Forest is one of the jewels of the Cairngorms National Park, and it has even received praise from the grandfather of nature and wildlife, Sir David Attenborough himself, who dubbed the forest as “one of the glories of wild Scotland.”
-The forest is an idyllic way to hike towards mountains such as Braeriach, and adjacent are other incredible wooded areas, such as Glen Feshie.
+The Scottish Highlands are undeniably one of the most stunning regions in the UK.
+And the Cairngorms National Park in the East Highlands is a fabulous place to enjoy the great outdoors.
+Camping yurts and glamping pods offer a unique way to experience this secluded part of the world.
+Rothiemurchus Forest is one of the jewels of the Cairngorms National Park.
+It has even received praise from the grandfather of nature and wildlife, Sir David Attenborough himself, who dubbed the forest: “one of the glories of wild Scotland.”
+The forest is an idyllic way to hike toward mountains such as Braeriach, and adjacent is other incredible wooded areas, such as Glen Feshie.

 Discover the beauty of Southern Scotland: Forest of Ae

 The Forest of Ae is set between Nithsdale and Annandale in Dumfries and Galloway.
 First planted in the 1920s, Ae Forest is primarily made up of Sitka spruce, and it has a special status for the conservation of the red squirrel.
 There are a number of mountain bike trails as well as some beautiful walks.
 During the autumn, it’s the perfect place to go and take in some stunning colors and views.
-With pet-friendly holiday cottages just 30 minutes’ drive from the forest, it is the perfect opportunity to enjoy some forest holidays with your four-legged friends as well!
+With pet-friendly holiday cottages just 30 minutes drive from Ae Forest, it is the perfect opportunity to enjoy some forest holidays with your four-legged friends as well!
 Of all of the British forest holidays, Scotland really boasts some of our favorite destinations.

 Cwm Rheidol, Ceredigion: Welsh forest holidays